KickAss101/CSE-cs-GITAM-2020-24/SEM IV/COA/COA 2.md

 ---
 ### Instruction code
->A group of bits that instruct the computer  to perform specific operation It is divided into 2 parts: Opcode and Operand/address
+__Instruction code:__ A group of bits that instruct the computer  to perform a specific operation.
+It is divided into 2 parts: Opcode and Operand/address

 __Instruction Format__
 4096(address lines) x 16(opcode) -> 2^12 + 2^4 -> 16 bit memory word